Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 Background and Objective

-The exposome refers to the sum of all lifelong exposures to environmental and social factors whose effects influence human health by causing, promoting, modulating, or preventing diseases, whether communicable or not.
-In this sense, it is the environmental counterpart of the genome, with which it interacts throughout an individual’s lifetime.
+The exposome refers to the sum of all exposures throughout a person’s lifetime to environmental and social factors whose effects influence human health by causing, promoting, modulating, or preventing diseases, whether communicable or not.
+In this sense, it is the environmental counterpart to the genome, with which it interacts throughout an individual’s lifetime.

-Research ExposUM Research Division aims to support and accelerate the acquisition of new knowledge through an interdisciplinary, coordinated, and integrated approach across the fields of exposome research, focusing on the following four pillars:
+Research ExposUM Research Division aims to support and accelerate the acquisition of new knowledge through an interdisciplinary, coordinated, and integrated approach to the fields of exposome research within the four pillars:

 Data science serves as a bridge connecting these pillars—both in terms of methodology and analysis, as well as in the application of results.
-A second bridge, consisting of the study and development of new exposure control strategies, completes this framework, which is integrated with the Interfaces and Training pillars.
+A second bridge, consisting of the study and development of new exposure control strategies, complements this framework, which is linked to the Interfaces and Training pillars.

 It is in this context that the ExposUM Institute organizes an annual call for research proposals (AAP-R) co-funded by the ANR and the Occitanie Region.
-Each AAP-R focuses on a different theme—deliberately broad in scope—relating to contexts, processes, patterns, or methods, and encompassing research falling under the aforementioned pillars and bridges.
+Each AAP-R focuses on a different theme—one that is deliberately broad—relating to contexts, processes, patterns, or methods, and encompassing research that falls under the aforementioned pillars and bridges.

 As it does every year, the AAPR focuses on a priority theme2 chosen collectively by the Institute’s three councils.
-For the year 2026, this theme is“Exposome and Behaviors.”
+For the year 2026, this theme is“Exposome and Behavior.”

 Human Behavior3 —both individual and collective—shape and influence our exposome.
-They determine its nature and intensity, which vary over the course of a lifetime, whether through daily practices (e.g., diet, physical activity, digital habits), risky behaviors (e.g., tobacco, alcohol, addictions), or interactions that influence psychosocial and biological exposures, including those related to pathogens.
+It determines the nature and intensity of the exposome, which vary throughout life, whether through daily practices (e.g., diet, physical activity, digital use), risky behaviors (e.g., tobacco, alcohol, addictions), or interactions that influence psychosocial and biological exposures, including those related to pathogens.
 Conversely, the exposome influences our behaviors through somatic, psychological—both physiological and pathological—as well as socioeconomic pathways, which fuel significant feedback loops.

 Understanding these dynamic interactions is essential for identifying effective preventive measures, reducing exposure inequalities, and supporting major societal transitions (e.g., in response to climate change, shifts in lifestyles, and emerging diseases).
 With this in mind, the ExposUM Institute seeks to support original, transdisciplinary research projects that explore the interface between human behavior and the exposome, whether—without limitation—to better characterize exposure mechanisms, analyze behavioral determinants, or propose public health interventions that integrate this bidirectional dimension.